flourishingkitchen.com

 Instructions

-• Add the ingredients to a food processor with an s-blade and blend until nice and creamy smooth throughout.
-Stop the food processor every so often to remove the lid then go in with a spatula, scrape it all away from the edges and back into the middle.
-This takes my food processor about 4-6 minutes and then the mixture will start to form a soft ball shape.
+• Add the ingredients (minus the herbs) to a food processor with an s-blade and blend until creamy and smooth.
+Stop every so often, remove the lid and use a spatula to scrape the mixture away from the edges back into the middle.
+It takes around 4 minutes to break down, until the mixture starts to form a soft ball shape, then I stop.

 • Lay out a sushi matt onto your work surface and cover it with a layer of parchment.
-Now scrape the nut cheese out onto the middle of the parchment and, using your hands form it into a log shape.
-I like to use a sushi matt to roll the parchment over the cheese quite tightly so that it makes a nice firm shape.
+Now scrape the macadamia cheese out onto the middle of the parchment and, using your hands form it into a log shape.
+I like to use a sushi matt to roll the cheese quite tightly in the parchment, so that it makes a nice firm shape.
 Remove the matt.
 Fold down the edges of the parchment under the raw cheese and place it into the freezer for about 30 minutes to firm up.

 • While you're waiting for it to firm up, take the herbs, remove their leaves from the stalks and chop finely using a paring knife.
 Mix the herbs together with your fingers then spread them out evenly across the chopping board.

-• Take out the nut cheese from the freezer and remove the parchment.
-Place it on the chopping board and roll it into the herbs so it's fairly evenly covered.
+• After 30 minutes is up, take the nut cheese from the freezer and remove the parchment.
+Roll the macadamia cheese over the finely chopped herbs until it's evenly covered.
 Serve in whatever way makes you happy 🙂

 Notes